 -

-Gain multi-warehouse visibility and track inventory across locations in real time.
-This is where warehouse management software and a strong inventory control system can make a big difference.
+Gain multi-warehouse visibility across every location in real time.
+Warehouse management software works well with a strong inventory control system.

 -